Economic and Political Overview

 Main Sectors of Industry

-Even if its impact on the country´s GDP has decreased over the past years, the agriculture sector is key to Moldova's economy: it still represents 10.4% of the GDP and employs nearly 21% of the workforce (World Bank, latest data available).
+Even if its impact on the country´s GDP has decreased over the past years, the agriculture sector is key to Moldova's economy: it still represents 8.3% of the GDP and employs nearly 55% of the workforce (World Bank, latest data available).
 Farmlands cover 2.48 million hectares or 75% of the country’s territory, including 1.82 million hectares of arable land (National Bureau of Statistics).
-Moldova's main products are vegetables, fruits, grapes, grain, sugar beets, sunflower seeds, tobacco, beef, milk and wine.
+Moldova's main products are vegetables, fruits, grapes, grain, sugar beets, sunflower seeds, tobacco, beef, milk, and wine.
 In recent years, the government of Moldova has made efforts to modernize and improve the efficiency of the agricultural sector.
 This has included investments in new equipment and technology, as well as the implementation of policies aimed at improving land use and increasing agricultural productivity.
 However, the agricultural sector still faces some challenges, including limited access to financing and a lack of infrastructure in rural areas.
-According to data from the statistical office, Moldova’s agricultural output fell by 29.8% in 2022, mainly due to a significant decrease in plant production (-26.8%) and livestock production (-3.6%).
+According to data from the statistical office, Moldova’s agricultural output fell by 23.6% in 2023, as crop production experienced an annual growth of 35.1%, whereas the output of animal products slightly decreased by 1.9%.

-The secondary sector represents 20.6% of the GDP, employing 22% of the active population.
-Traditionally, the country’s main industries have been manufacturing, agriculture and food processing, textile, apparel and footwear.
+The secondary sector represents 19.4% of the GDP, employing 13% of the active population.
+Traditionally, the country’s main industries have been manufacturing, agriculture and food processing, textile, apparel, and footwear.
 The manufacturing industry alone is estimated to contribute 9% of the country’s GDP.
 The government of Moldova has implemented policies aimed at supporting the growth of the industrial sector, including tax incentives for investors and efforts to improve the business environment.
-The National Bureau of Statistics states that Moldova's industrial production fell by 5.1% year-on-year in 2022 (manufacturing decreased by 4.5% and mining by 4.9%).
+The National Bureau of Statistics states that Moldova's industrial production contracted by 3.6% y/y in 2023, after a 5% decline in 2022.
+The activity in the core manufacturing sector contracted by 5.3%.

 The GDP structure is progressively turning towards services, to the detriment of heavy industry and agriculture.
-The tertiary sector now represents 54.9% of the GDP, employing more than half of the workforce (57%).
-It is driven by the insurance, legal consultancy and telecommunications sectors.
+The tertiary sector now represents 58.4% of the GDP, employing nearly one-third of the workforce (32%).
+It is driven by the insurance, legal consultancy, and telecommunications sectors.
 The ICT sector is also growing.
 The finance sector in Moldova has undergone significant reforms in recent years, with efforts to strengthen regulation and supervision, increase transparency and accountability, and promote competition.
 Moldova has also made efforts to improve its transportation infrastructure, including through investments in roads, railways, and airports, in order to support the growth of the services sector.
-According to data from the National Bureau of Statistics, the retail trade turnover decreased by 1.8% y-o-y in 2022, while that of wholesale trade increased by 25.9%.
-Concerning the tourism sector, the country welcomed almost 334k tourists in 2022 (1.9 times more than the previous year) of which 51,5% were residents and 48,5% were non-residents.
+According to data from the National Bureau of Statistics, Moldova's retail sales index (excluding car sales) surged by 9.3% year-on-year in Q3 2023, rebounding from a loss of momentum to 2.3% year-on-year in Q2.
+Concerning the tourism sector, the country welcomed almost 391k tourists in 2023, for a total of 1.41 million overnight stays.

 Breakdown of Economic Activity By Sector Agriculture Industry Services